allanchua101/ipynta/README.md

 # pypintor

-A collection of deligthful Python classes for different image processing tasks.
+A collection of Python classes for different image processing tasks.

 ## Why call it pypintor?